Tindalos/Lexicon/docs/Symbols/Advanced/Contingencies/Media/index.md

 *'Can You Tell Me the Name of the Prime Min█ster'* by Martin Jameson

+*'The Gr██n Futures of Tycho'* by William Sleator

 Original *[Adult Sw█m](https://www.youtube.com/watch?v=l-xnfh-u-oI)* aesthetic

 *'Greatest American H█ro'*